 Political relations are the ways in which members of a community organize leadership, power, and authority.
 Social relations are all the which wavs in individuals are linked to others in their community.
-All 10 Fastern European states are parliamentary republics led by an elected Prime Minister, President.
+All 10 Fastern European states are parliamentary republics led by an elected Prime Minister, President, and legislature.

-and legislature.
 In most states, Presidential powers are largely ceremonial with executive power vested in the Prime Minister, who leads the government together with the support of a Cabinet of Ministers.
 In most states, political parties typically form coalitions in order to attain and maintain power.

 With most having suffered crippling dictatorial rule for much of the late 20th century, each Eastern European state emerged in the 1990s with new political, social, and economic structures.
 While some states have since created relatively stable, well-run democracies, others face challenges to the democratic process.
 Corruption is a prevalent problem in the region.
-In some cases, governments' inability to adequately curb widespread corruption results in frequent public protests, causes distrust of public officials, and creates an overall skepticism of the democratic process.
-Moreover, weakened by overly broad and at times differing ideological profiles, ruling political coalitions and parties tend to dissolve frequently, resulting in a political landscape marked by infighting and successive changes of government.

-Most states are members of strong regional alliances, such as the European Union (EU) and NATO.
+In some cases, governments' inability to adequately curb widespread corruption results in frequent public protests, causes distrust of public Most states are members of strong regional alliances, such as the European Union (EU) and NATO.
 Although somewhat fraught with political instability, most states remain committed to improving democratic processes, serving as advocates of a democratic and pro-Western agenda in the region.
 By contrast, Belarus is politically aligned with Russia, while Ukraine and Bulgaria have historically attempted to balance relations between the West and Russia, at times resulting in internal tension between ideologically opposing political groups.